 - Earned cumulative GPA for science and math courses of 2.750 or higher,

 - Submit scores for the Admission Assessment Examination; scores must be within two years of the anticipated admission date.
 See page titled “Admission Assessment Exam” for more information.
-[NOTE: High school seniors will submit ACT or SAT scores in lieu of HESI A2 scores],
+[NOTE: High school seniors will submit HESI scores during their freshman year],

 - Successfully complete OREN 105 (if a current Tusculum student), BIOL 251, MATH 135, ENGL 110 and PSYC 101 with a grade of “C” or higher prior to submission of an admission application to the School of Nursing,

 - Earned minimum of ”C” in all courses (NOTE: “C-” grades are not acceptable), and